A PDF copy of the rules is available here.

 Prints may be entered in each section, as specified in rule 1 above.
 Entries may be trade processed or the work of the author.

 Prints may only be entered in two general competitions in any one season and not in any other season.
-They may however be entered in the Hugh Shaw trophy for that season The minimum size of prints will be 7” by 5” and the maximum 20” by 16” including mount.
-All prints should be mounted and have the title of the print, the class entered and the author’s membership number on the back.
-Entry forms should be filled in as required.
+They may however be entered in the Hugh Shaw trophy for that season.

-Hugh Shaw Competition This is an annual open print competition held at the end of the season.
+This is an annual open print competition held at the end of the season.
 Members may submit up to 5 prints, any of which may have been entered into the season’s normal competitions.
-The minimum size of prints will be 7” by 5” and the maximum 20” by 16” including mount.
-All prints should be mounted and have the title and the author’s membership number on the back.
-Entry forms should be filled in as required.

 The author of the winning print will receive the Hugh Shaw Memorial Trophy

-Digital Projected Images Three general digital projected image competitions will be held each season.
+Three general digital projected image competitions will be held each season.

 Each member may submit up to 4 images in each competition.
 Images may not be entered in more than two competitions in any one season and not in any other season.
-All images will be judged collectively and not segregated into separate classes.

-Images shall be submitted as follows: File format: JPEG, landscape format images should be no more than1600 pixels horizontal by no more than1200 pixels vertical.
+Images shall be submitted as follows: File format: JPEG, (1600 pixels by 1200 pixels).

-Trophies
+7: Trophies

-The Moira J. Gore Trophy will be awarded to the beginner gaining the highest number of points in all general print competitions in the current season
+The Moira J. Gore Trophy will be awarded to the beginner gaining the highest number of points in all general print competitions in the current season.

-The James T Adams Trophy will be awarded to the beginner gaining the highest number of points from all general print and slide competitions in the current season that beginner not being the Photographer of the Year
+The James T Adams Trophy will be awarded to the beginner gaining the highest number of points from all general print and slide competitions in the current season that beginner not being the Photographer of the Year.

 The Adams Butchers Trophy will be awarded to the advanced member gaining the highest number of points in the Landscape & general section of the general print competitions.